Clinical biologist

-A clinical biologist is a health professional such as a doctor of medicine, pharmacist, chemist or biologist that is specialized in clinical biology, a medical specialty derived from clinical pathology.
+A clinical biologist is a health professional such as a doctor of medicine, pharmacist, biologist that is specialized in clinical biology, a medical specialty derived from clinical pathology.
 The concept includes interventional biology, including assisted reproductive technology.

 These professionals follow a medical residency whose duration varies between countries (from 3 to 5 years).

 This term is frequently used in France, Switzerland, Belgium, and other countries in Western Europe, Africa or Asia.

 Europe

 France

 In France, a clinical biologist (biologiste médical) is a doctor in medicine or pharmacy who has completed a four-year specialization in medical biology.
 The profession is strictly regulated, and clinical biologists are responsible for overseeing and interpreting laboratory analyses.
 Their training includes a national competitive exam (internat de biologie médicale), followed by a structured residency program in clinical laboratories.
 They play a key role in laboratory diagnostics, clinical decision-making, and quality management of biological analyses.